kabiromohd/Life_Expectancy_Prediction/README.md

 - Create a Docker Account
 - Creating an account on Docker enables setting up of Docker repository which can be used to push the docker image created locally.
+- The docker repo is create on the docker web login
 - Docker repo created for the purpose of this project is *"kabiromohd/data_science"*
 - Docker repository was created to enable getting URL for the midtermproj image.